OndrejSlamecka/s5upload/readme.rst

     # Start by opening the help
     ./s5upload.py -h

+    # Dry run (just see what would be done, -n flag):
-    # Upload the contents of _site to bucket called example.com
+    # Upload the contents of directory _site to bucket called example.com
+    ./s5upload.py -n -d _site -b example.com

+    # Actually upload the contents of _site to bucket called example.com
     ./s5upload.py -d _site -b example.com

     # Upload the contents of _site to bucket called example.com